 -Stephen R. Covey

 Respect is a big part of a healthy workplace.
 Leaders must have procedures in place to deal with disrespectful and negative workplace scenarios.
 This includes bullying or confrontational behaviours.
 Managers must also set the correct tone for the workplace- read more on this here in our previous feature.

 Employees will add value when they possess both the skills and motivation for organisational achievement.
 You generally find that companies that have low retention rates are the ones that have several employees going through training.
 Or those who have staff that lack certain knowledge criteria for their position.

 Analysis highlights that companies that boast higher morale are the ones that have employees that know what is expected of them for their role.
 They have the expertise and experience to complete a task quicker than someone who is learning the ropes.

 Employee Development Plans

-Regularly meeting with staff can guide them on their progress and goals as an employee of your business.
-Employee development plans give leaders the chance to identify key skills of staff members that could present opportunities for value-added activities.
-Employees who understand how they fit into the organisational structure and what is expected of them are more likely to be happy than those who are left to their own devices.
+Regularly meeting with staff can guide them on their progress and goals.
+Employee development plans give leaders the chance to identify key skills of staff members.
+And to use these skills for value-added activities.
+Employees who understand how they fit into the organisational structure are more likely to be happy than those who are left to their own devices.

-Staff experience analysis through the evaluation of qualitative data can help leaders mould a happier and productive workforce.
-Through surveys and comment analysis, organisations can identify ways to improve their infrastructure that benefits their staff, which positively correlates with happiness/morale levels and productivity rates.
+Staff experience analysis can help leaders mould a happy, productive workforce.
+Through surveys and comment analysis, organisations can identify ways to improve their infrastructure that benefits their staff.
+Which positively correlates with happiness/morale levels and productivity rates.

-Contact Pansensic today, ask for a demo, or have a chat to see how we can help you gain true value from your workforce.
+Contact Pansensic, ask for a demo, or have a chat to see how we can help you gain true value from your workforce.